Adobe Express vs Canva 2026: A Comparison of the Top Design Tools - Which is Right for You?

 Others brands that I work with like Synthesia proudly state on their code of ethics (pictured above) that they are members are of the Content Authenticity Initiative, created by Adobe, the leading governing body to prevent misinformation and increase transparency around the use of AI.
 (Source: Synthesia)

-On Adobe Express, its generative AI features like Text to Image and Text Effects are fully integrated into the platform and easily accessible from the homepage when logged in.
+On Adobe Express, its generative AI features like Generate Image and Generate Text Effects are fully integrated into the platform and easily accessible from the homepage when logged in.

 Make extraordinary images from just a description using Text to image feature in Adobe Express.
 Choose from additional settings like content type (photo, graphic, art) and many style options.